Zell Miller Scholarship

 Second Chance to Regain Zell Miller Scholarship

-Students who lose Zell Miller Scholarship after 30 attempted hours or an End-of-Spring check-point may regain eligibility if they have a 3.3 GPA average at the point of attempting 60 or 90 semester hours.
+Students who lose Zell Miller Scholarship after 30 attempted hours or an End-of-Spring check-point may regain eligibility if they have a 3.3 GPA at the point of attempting 60 or 90 semester hours.
 A student can lose and regain Zell Miller Scholarship ONLY ONE time.
-If the student does not maintain the 3.3 GPA requirement, but does have a 3.0 or higher GPA, the student can be reviewed for HOPE Scholarship (see HOPE Scholarship information).
+If the student does not maintain the 3.3 GPA, but does have a 3.0 or higher GPA, the student can be reviewed for HOPE Scholarship (see HOPE Scholarship information).

 For More Details